matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 - Keep architectures simple until scale truly demands otherwise.
 - Match process to risk — small teams and low-risk work deserve lightweight governance.

+Studies in Accelerate show that simplifying architectures and streamlining processes reduce lead times and increase deployment frequency — proving that leaner, less bureaucratic systems deliver faster and more reliably.

 ## 7. Defects (Furyō)

 Defects in manufacturing cause rework; in software, bugs and technical debt consume time, energy, and trust.
 The later an issue is found, the more expensive it is to fix.